psysk6/ColourSelector/README.md

 ```

 this will create a /dist directory which will contain an executable version of the application. inside the dist folder will be pyColour.exe

+## Known issues

+- Bug with Pillow (currently handled with an exception) unfortunately it will only grab the primary monitor therefore clicking on other monitors would cause a crash.

+## the future of this

+Must:

+- Icons (making it less tkinter)
+- Buttons to add straight to clipboard
+- Substute for pillow as it has an issue with grabbing multiple screens (this could be a project within itself)

+Should:

+- Some kind of automatic build process (again if I can be asked)

+Could:

+- Colour Pallets using an api (find appropriate colour palletes)
+- Saved colours pallette (does not have to be remote could just be local)